2600hz/kazoo/applications/callflow/doc/ref/set_alert_info.md

 #### Schema

-Validator for the set_alert_info callflow's data object
+Validator for the set_alert_info callflow data object